 Rising Popularity of CBD

-If you are living in North America, you have heard a lot of buzz around cannabidiol, the molecule that is more commonly referred to as “CBD”.
-This cannabinoid, which is derived from the hemp plant, has achieved newfound fame in recent years as more cannabis experts and wellness practitioners publically promote the healing benefits of this component of the cannabis plant.
+I'm sure you have heard a lot of buzz around cannabidiol, the plant compound that is more commonly referred to as “CBD”.
+This cannabinoid, which is derived from the hemp plant, has achieved newfound fame in recent years as more cannabis experts and wellness practitioners publicly promote the positive benefits of these compounds of the cannabis plant.

 And the CBD movement is becoming more mainstream every day; with increasing regularity, consumers across the country are able to source CBD-based products from their local pharmacy.

-For many consumers, the availability of CBD has brought upon a change in how they perceive cannabis medicine.
-CBD is an accessible way to “dip their toe” into cannabis medicine without opting into a strange and potentially uncomfortable cannabis experience that many have conjured in their minds based on anti-cannabis propaganda or exaggerated Hollywood portrayals.
+For many consumers, the availability of CBD has brought upon a change in how they perceive cannabis.
+CBD is an accessible way to “dip their toe” into cannabis wellness without opting into a strange and potentially uncomfortable cannabis experience that many have conjured in their minds based on anti-cannabis propaganda or exaggerated Hollywood portrayals.

 The cannabinoid in cannabis responsible for the consciousness-altering effects often attributed to cannabis is called tetrahydrocannabinol, more commonly referred to as THC.
 In today’s CBD marketplace, consumers are able to select the amount of THC they wish to consume with their CBD product, if any at all.